LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Logtalk project doclets

-    "logtalk.doclet.script": "/usr/local/bin/logtalk_doclet"
+    "logtalk.doclet.script": ""
     "logtalk.doclet.arguments": [ ]

-Automation script for running doclets and its arguments.
-The arguments **must** included at least the `-p` option specifying the Prolog backend.
+Absolute path to the `logtalk_doclet` automation script and its arguments, which **must** include at least the `-p` option specifying the Prolog backend.
 For example, assuming a POSIX system (e.g. macOS, Linux, or BSD), using SWI-Prolog as the backend, with the integration scripts installed at `/usr/local/bin`:

     "logtalk.doclet.script": "/usr/local/bin/logtalk_doclet"
     "logtalk.doclet.arguments": [ "-p", "swi" ]